Social determinants of mental disorders in Finland - a register-based study

 Household income and the incidence of first psychiatric hospital admissions

-This study is one of only a few studies reporting incidence rates in all first psychiatric admissions, and to the best of our knowledge, it is the first national-level study showing that a robust income gradient is present in the incidence rates of first hospitalizations due to mental disorders.
-Household income appears to be an important risk factor for first hospital-treated mental disorders at all levels of income.
+This study is among the few that report incidence rates for all first psychiatric hospital admissions.
+To the best of our knowledge, it is also the first national-level study to demonstrate a clear income gradient in the incidence of first hospitalizations due to mental disorders.
+Household income emerged as a significant risk factor across the entire income distribution.

 This study won the Publication of the Year by Finnish Psychiatric Association in 2020 and the Research Prize by the European Psychiatric Association (EPA) in 2021 awards.